 WHAT AND WHEN

-Registration will again be hosted by Si Entries and will open at Mid-June 2020.
-Places are limited for the first year and will be available on a first come, first served basis.
+Registration will again be hosted by Si Entries and will open in September 2022.
+Places are limited to 75 for the third year and will be available on a first come, first served basis.

-The Great British Divide will be a fully tracked event with live tracking from Maprogress available for the duration.
+The Great British Divide will be a fully tracked event with live tracking from our tracking partners available for the duration.

 All participants will be required to use a Spot Gen 3 Tracker and the cost of the rental of the tracker and the live tracking is included within the entry fee.